converged-computing/mummi-operator/README.md

 ### TODO

+- We need to target deployments - e.g., rabbitmq does not need a GPU node.
+So we need:
+  - A cluster config that creates some number of GPUs, and some number of non-GPU nodes.
+  - A way to prevent the non gpu apps to be scheduled on GPU nodes.
 - We likely want to test with a real registry OR allow a volume bind (existing data) to the registry.
   - Otherwise, artifacts deleted on cleanup.
 We could also have an option that allows keeping the ephemeral registry.
 - Find source of warning `Unidentified hostname: wfmanager.mummi-sample.default.svc.cluster.local` in mummi-core